KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 ## psake.ps1

 This is the [psake](https://github.com/psake/psake) script that runs all the build tasks.
 A lot of the magic is happening here.
-It has 4 tasks defined. init, test, build and deploy.
+It has 4 tasks defined. `init`, `test`, `build` and `deploy`.

 As I walk the [psake.ps1](https://github.com/RamblingCookieMonster/PSDeploy/blob/master/psake.ps1) script from PSDeploy, it looks very approachable.
 There are some hooks in there to account for running in a build system and publishing test results from pester to that build.
 I can borrow this as it is without changing anything.
 It is a little long to post here so check it out on the repo.

 ## Powershell Gallery

 I did need to get an API key for the [Powershell Gallery](https://www.powershellgallery.com/account).
 Just had to register on the website and the key was right there.
 Very quick and simple.
-I'll show you where to use it here in a moment.
+I'll show you where to use it in the next section.

 ## appveyor.yml

 This is used for automated builds.
 Again, this is something that I want to implement.
-The Warren already has a Guide up talking about how he set it up in [Fun with Github, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/).
+Warren already has a Guide up talking about how he set it up in [Fun with Github, Pester, and AppVeyor](http://ramblingcookiemonster.github.io/GitHub-Pester-AppVeyor/).

 I went over to [AppVeyor.com](https://ci.appveyor.com) and created an account.
 In almost no effort, I had it looking at my projects on GitHub.
 I created a new project in AppVeyor and selected the GraphViz project of mine.
 Just like that, I have a build system ready to build my module and I have not even checked anything in yet.

-This is the file.
+This is the file I need to place in my local project.

     # See http://www.appveyor.com/docs/appveyor-yml for many more options